18F/uswds-jekyll/pages/announcements.md

 For system downtime information see the [System Downtime page](/downtime/) for planned downtime and [SCINet Forum Announcements page](https://forum.scinet.usda.gov/c/announcements/6) (must have a SCINet account to access) about unplanned outages/system status.

+## 08-December-2021 Atlas Downdown

+The HPC2 Computing Office has scheduled maintenance for the Atlas compute cluster.
+During this maintenance window, the login, devel, dtn, ood, and compute nodes for atlas will be unavailable and all associated cron jobs will be disabled.

 ## 29-September-2021 SCINet Policy Changes